lecnim/stado/docs/source/docs/controllers/layout.md

 layout
 ======

-Use `layout` to render page content using layouts files.
+Use `layout` controller to render a page content using layouts files.
+A page content is available in layout using a `content` keyword.

 Example
 -------